M. A. Wazed Miah

-M. A. Wazed Miah (এম এ ওয়াজেদ মিয়া; 6 February 19429 May 2009) was a Bangladeshi physicist and the writer of a number of texts in physics and some political history books, a former Chairman of the Bangladesh Atomic Energy Commission and husband of Prime Minister Sheikh Hasina.
+M. A. Wazed Miah (এম এ ওয়াজেদ মিয়া; 6 February 1942 – 9 May 2009) was a Bangladeshi physicist and the writer of a number of texts in physics and some political history books, a former chairman of the Bangladesh Atomic Energy Commission and husband of former prime minister of Bangladesh Sheikh Hasina.

 Early life

-Wazed Miah was born on 16 February 1942 in the village of Fatehpur (Miah Bari) at Pirganj, Rangpur District to Abdul Quader Miah and Moyzunnessa (Maijun Nesa Bibi).
+Md.
+Abdul Wazed Miah was born on 16 February 1942 in the village of Fatehpur (Miah Bari) at Pirganj, Rangpur District to Abdul Quader Miah and Moyzunnessa (Maijun Nesa Bibi).
 He was the youngest among three sisters and four brothers.
 His uncle was Wazed Miah.
 He was then called 'Sudha Miah'.
-To get the best education, from Class Five he was sent to board at Rangpur Zila School, from where he ultimately passed Matriculation in First Division with Distinction.

-He went to Rajshahi College.
-After passing the HSC exam, in 1958, he followed in the footsteps of his eldest sister's son, physicist Abdul Qayyum Sarker, and took admittance into the Department of Physics, Dhaka University.
+He passed the matriculation examination at Rangpur Zilla School in 1956, and earned his Intermediate Certificate at Rajshahi College in 1958.
+He followed in the footsteps of his eldest sister's son, physicist Abdul Qayyum Sarker, and took admittance into the Department of Physics, University of Dhaka.
 In 1961 he graduated with a Bachelor of Science in physics and in 1962 he finished his Master of Science.
 He completed the Diploma of Imperial College London Course in 1963–64.
 In 1967 he received his Doctor of Philosophy degree in physics from Durham University, England.
 His thesis was on the bootstrap hypothesis in theoretical particle physics, and he worked under Professor E. J. Squires.

-Political career
+Student politics

-From 1961 to 1962 he was the Vice-President of the Fazlul Huq Muslim Hall unit East Pakistan Muslim Chhatra League (currently known as Bangladesh Chhatra League) at University of Dhaka.
-He was arrested for movement against education commission and was imprisoned in 1962.
-He never played any active official role in the Awami League after his marriage to Sheikh Hasina.
+From 1961 to 1962, he was the vice-president of the Fazlul Huq Muslim Hall unit of the East Pakistan Muslim Chhatra League (now known as the Bangladesh Chhatra League) at the University of Dhaka.
+He was arrested for taking part in the 1962 East Pakistan Education movement against Ayub's education commission.
+After university he did not remain involved in politics.

-Professional career
+Career

 On 1 April 1963, Miah found employment with the Pakistan Atomic Energy Commission (PAEC), initially attached to the Atomic Energy Research Center (AERC) in Karachi.
 In 1969, Miah got an associateship at the International Centre for Theoretical Physics in Italy.
 In the same year, he returned home to Pakistan and continued with the AERC.
 In Karachi, Miah was the chief scientist at the Karachi Nuclear Power Plant but had his security clearance revoked, that led to termination of his contract and his migration to Bangladesh.

-He was engaged in research work at the New Delhi-based laboratory of the Atomic Energy Commission of India during 1975–1982, during the period of exile of the remainder of the Mujib family after the bloody 15 August 1975 Bangladesh coup d'état.
+His wife, Sheikh Hasina, was with him in West Germany, where he was receiving advanced training in nuclear reactor physics, when her father, Prime Minister Sheikh Mujibur Rahman, was assassinated in 1975 along with most of his family.
+Wazed was engaged in research work at the New Delhi-based laboratory of the Atomic Energy Commission of India during 1975–1982, the period of exile of the remainder of the Mujib family after the bloody 15 August 1975 Bangladesh coup d'état.
 After his return to Bangladesh, he joined the Bangladesh Atomic Energy Commission, and retired as its chairman in 1999.